BIO165/BIO165/source/policies.rst

 molecular biology/biochemistry/genetics courses (e.g. BIO 82 or
 83).
 Enrollment via application.

-Equipment
+Computation equipment
 ----------
 We will use Python for data analysis and modeling.
 Please bring your own laptop to the dry lab classes.
-Please let the instructors know if you do not have a laptop available.
+Let us know as soon as possible if you don't have a laptop that you can use for the course, so that we can make arrangements for you!

 Homework
 --------